 Kaspersky Security Center uses the following types of certificates to enable a secure interaction between the application components:

 By default, Kaspersky Security Center uses self-signed certificates (that is, issued by Kaspersky Security Center itself), but you can replace them with custom certificates to better meet the requirements of your organization's network and comply with the security standards.
 After Administration Server verifies whether a custom certificate meets all applicable requirements, this certificate assumes the same functional scope as a self-signed certificate.
 The only difference is that a custom certificate is not reissued automatically upon expiration.
 You replace certificates with custom ones by means of the klsetsrvcert utility or through the Administration Server properties section in Administration Console, depending on the certificate type.
-The indexes of the certificate types described below are based on the possible values of the
+When you use the klsetsrvcert utility, you need to specify a certificate type by using one of the following values:

 You do not need to download the klsetsrvcert utility.
 It is included in the Kaspersky Security Center distribution kit.
-It is not compatible with previous Kaspersky Security Center versions.
+The utility is not compatible with previous Kaspersky Security Center versions.

 Administration Server certificates